xze0011/jweatherclient/README.md

 This command will start the application on http://localhost:3000, and the development server will automatically reload for any file changes.

 ### Step 4: Build for Production(Optional)

 ```sh
 npm run build
 ```

-This will output the production-ready files in the build folder, which can be deployed to any web server.
+This will output the production-ready files in the build folder, which can be deployed to any web server or AWS S3 + Cloudfront.

 ## How to Run Tests

 ```sh
 npm test
 ```

 ## License

-**Free Project, Hell Yeah!**
+MIT